-To examine the relation between risk-adjusted investment performance and the sustainability footprints, we regress standard measures of risk-adjusted portfolio performance (i.e., Sharpe ratios and Fama and French (2015) five factor alphas) on the portfolio-level sustainability footprints.
+To study the relation between investment performance and the sustainability footprints, we regress standard measures of risk-adjusted portfolio performance (i.e., Sharpe ratios and Fama and French (2015) five factor alphas) on the portfolio-level sustainability footprints.
 In a within-investor estimation framework, we find that risk-adjusted returns are higher for investors with better environmental footprints, which is consistent with our main hypothesis.
-The results on the relation between risk-adjusted performance and the social footprint are less systematic in that they not significant.2 We then conduct ancillary tests exploiting both the timeseries and the cross-section to display plausible variation in the relation between portfolio performance and sustainability footprints.
-More specifically, we find that sustainability footprints are more strongly related to the portfolio performance in more recent periods (i.e. since 2010), which is consistent with the evidence on the Koijen and Yogo (2019) price pressure measure also being more strongly related to ESG scores since 2010.
-Exploiting the cross section of institutions in terms of investment horizon, we also find that institutions with longer investment horizons (as measured by their portfolio turnover) have benefited more from the price pressure channel.
-The latter finding is plausible since buy and hold investors are more likely to remain invested in high sustainability stocks for longer periods of time and thus also more likely to benefit from the positive price pressure on high sustainability stocks.
-In addition, long-term investors also tend to invest more in stocks with high ESG scores (e.g., Starks, Venkat, and Zhu, 2018 or Glossner, 2019)
+The results on the relation between risk-adjusted performance and the social footprint are less systematic in that they are not significant.
+We then conduct auxiliary tests exploiting both the time series and the cross section to display plausible variation in the relation between portfolio performance and sustainability footprints.
+More specifically, we find that sustainability footprints are more strongly related to the portfolio performance in more recent periods (i.e. since 2010), which is consistent with the evidence of the Koijen and Yogo (2019) price impact measure also being more strongly related to ESG scores since 2010.
+Exploiting the cross section of institutions in terms of investment horizon, we also find that institutions with lower portfolio turnover have benefited more from the price pressure channel.
+The latter finding is plausible since buy and hold investors are more likely to remain invested in high sustainability stocks for longer periods of time and thus also more likely to benefit more from the positive price pressure that affected high sustainability stocks.
+In addition, low turnover investors also tend to invest more in stocks with high ESG scores (e.g., Starks, Venkat, and Zhu, 2018 or Glossner, 2019)